 The European Commission should resist the temptation to expand its proposed conformity assessments to more types of AI systems.
 Doing so would limit the use of AI applications in the EU and undermine the EU’s objective to catch up to the United States and China.

-Image credits: Wikipedia Commons.
+Image credits: Wikimedia Commons.